 1. When can I return to work?

-This depends on the physical requirements of your job, please check with your surgeon.
-You should not lift more than 10-15 pounds for at least four weeks with a laparoscopic procedure, 6 weeks if an open procedure.
+This depends on the physical requirements of your job; please check with your surgeon.
+You should not lift more than 10-15 pounds for at least four weeks with a laparoscopic procedure, six weeks if an open procedure.

 2. When can I begin an exercise routine again?

 You can usually start walking up to thirty minutes per day after just one week.
-Very strenuous exercise is not recommended until after 4-6 weeks postoperatively.
+Very difficult exercise judgment until after 4-6 weeks postoperatively.

 3. When can I start driving an automobile again?